Fact or Fiction: The Truth Behind Mascara

 Whatever you do, don’t share.
 Of all makeup products, mascara is arguably the one you definitely don’t want to share.
-With all the bacteria that gathers in mascara, sharing is a quick and easy way to end up with a nasty eye infection or pink-eye.
+With all the bacteria that gather in mascara, sharing is a quick and easy way to end up with a nasty eye infection or pink-eye.
 So.
 Not.
 Cute.
-Your friends might want to borrow your mascara because they just love how great your lashes look but just tell them to go to our site and get their own. ;-)
+Your friends might want to borrow your mascara because they just love how great your lashes look but just tell them to go to our site and get their own.

-Bigger brush= better mascara and more volume.
+Bigger brush equals better mascara and more volume.

 Volumize your lashes with the right wand: A common misconception is that a bigger brush equates to more voluminous lashes.
 The truth is bushy brushes sweep the mascara off as you’re applying.
 True volume and definition of lashes are better created through shorter, spread out bristles that allow room for more product to transfer to your lashes.
 Our Hi-Def Mascara’s hollow, micro-wand is perfect to make the magic you seek.
-Moreover, the hollow structure holds product so you can coat the top and bottom lashes on both eyes without needing to dip the wand again.
+Moreover, the hollow structure holds the product so you can coat the top and bottom lashes on both eyes without needing to dip the wand again.
 Good thing, too, because dipping your mascara too much dries it out faster!